The following links will provide you with the statutes and regulations for the Real Estate Authority professions:

 (5) At this point, the hearing officer takes over the process until the hearing is complete and a recommendation is made to the Board/Commission.

 (6) The Board/Commission reviews the hearing officer’s recommendation and makes a final decision.

-Staff can only provide information about case status relative to the stage a given case has reached in the process.
 Relevant parties will be updated at each stage of the process until a final determination is made.
 If a party has not been contacted, then the case has not progressed to the next stage.
-Therefore, contacting staff about case status is unnecessary.

 Criminal Background Reports and License Applications

 You must consider your criminal history and use your judgment to decide whether the benefits of receiving a license outweigh the risk of being denied a license because of your criminal background.

 No Real Estate Authority staff member can make any promises regarding licensure.
 That decision rests solely with the Board/Commission.